anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 which the cloud infrastructure platform software, virtual machines and containers run on.

-**Host Profile:** is another term for a Cloud Infrastructure Hardware Profile.
+**Host Profile:** Is another term for a Cloud Infrastructure Hardware Profile.

 **Huge pages:** Physical memory is partitioned and accessed using the